Bimo99B9/BimodalAttack/README.md

 ![Dynamic Search Width Comparison](utils/search_width_comparison.png)

 ---

 ## 🧪 Dataset: AdvBench

 We use prompts from `data/advbench/harmful_behaviors.csv`, a benchmark of harmful behavior goals and expected target completions, to evaluate the attack's effectiveness.
+You can now also run custom prompts instead of these.

 ---